Southeast Asia: Prehistory

 The depiction of a bull found in the Lubang Jeriji Saleh, Indonesia, in 2018, is considered among the world's oldest known figurative paintings.
 The painting is estimated to have been created around 40,000 to 52,000 years ago, or even earlier.

 Gunung Padang, the largest megalithic site in Southeast Asia.

 The region was already inhabited by Homo erectus from approximately 1,500,000 years ago during the Middle Pleistocene age.
 Distinct Homo sapiens groups, ancestral to Eastern non-African (related to East Asians as well as Papuans) populations, reached the region by between 50,000BC to 70,000BC, with some arguing earlier.
 Rock art (parietal art) dating from 40,000 to 60,000 years ago (which is currently the world's oldest) has been discovered in the caves of Sulawesi and Borneo (Kalimantan).
 Homo floresiensis also lived in the area up until at least 50,000 years ago, after which they became extinct.
 During much of this time the present-day islands of Western Indonesia were joined into a single landmass with the Malay Peninsula known as Sundaland due to much lower sea levels.
 The Gulf of Thailand was dry land which connected Sundaland with Mainland Southeast Asia.

 Distinctive Basal-East Eurasian (Eastern non-African) ancestry was recently found to have originated in Mainland Southeast Asia at ~50,000BC, and expanded through multiple migration waves southwards and northwards respectively, giving rise to both Oceanian (Papuan related) and basal East Asian (Onge and Tianyuan related) lineages.

 Ancient remains of hunter-gatherers in Maritime Southeast Asia, such as one Holocene hunter-gatherer from South Sulawesi, had ancestry from both the Oceanian-related and East Asian-related branches of the Eastern non-African lineage.
 The hunter-gatherer individual had approximately ~50% "Basal-East Asian" ancestry, modeled as Onge or Tianyuan-like ancestry, and was positioned in between the Andamanese Onge and the Papuans of Oceania.
 The authors concluded that the presence of this ancestry in the Holocene hunter-gatherer suggests that East Asian-related admixture from Mainland Southeast Asia into Maritime Southeast Asia may have taken place long before the expansion of Austronesian societies.
 Geneflow of East Asian-related ancestry into Maritime Southeast Asia and Oceania could be estimated to ~25,000BC (possibly even earlier).

+The Semang are among the modern populations with the closest genetic affinities to ancient Hoabinhian hunter-gatherers of Mainland Southeast Asia.

-The pre-Neolithic Oceanian-related populations of Maritime Southeast Asia were largely replaced by the expansion of various East Asian-related populations, beginning about 50,000BC to 25,000BC years ago from Mainland Southeast Asia.
+The pre-Neolithic Oceanian-related populations of Maritime Southeast Asia were largely replaced by the expansion of various East Asian-related populations, beginning about 50,000 to 25,000 years ago from Mainland Southeast Asia.
 East Asian-related ancestry was already widespread across Southeast Asia by 15,000BC, predating the expansion of Austroasiatic and Austronesian peoples.